 Firstly, consider the medical firm.
 While mostly discontinued due to working time reforms, this approach to postgraduate training has long been lauded for offering a strong sense of companionship and team identity.
 Did it really create a ‘social’ enterprise, however, or is this position somewhat revisionist?
 Hierarchical attitudes were endemic within these workplace cultures with junior colleagues being considered lower social class than seniors.
 Speaking out or raising concerns risked jeopardising one’s relationship within the firm, inhibiting communication.

-he recent mass migration to distance learning.
+Second, consider the recent mass migration to distance learning.
 Despite decades of scholarly inquiry into effective technology enhanced learning, the medical education community was caught off guard by the physical limitations imposed by COVID-19.
 In response, numerous academics claim to have harnessed connectivism to navigate pandemic educational delivery through distance learning modules.
 Described by Siemens as ‘social learning that is networked’ and inspired by chaos, connectivism is about the curation of continuous connections formed through exploring genuine diversity of opinion3.
 Unfortunately, a recent BEME review4 of technological adaptations demonstrated a relative paucity of regionally or nationally organized collaborative work.
 That is, while technology removes physical limits from communication, the lack of companionship by which it is commonly accompanied can be devastating to achieving something ‘social’.
 Distance learning has generally been affiliated with loneliness5 and the full extent to which medical education and practice will suffer from immersion in a social environment where communication may have turned ‘cold’ remains to be seen.

 This idea of loneliness triumphing over the social in such an interconnected world initially appears absurd.
 As alluded to, the rise of social media (SoMe) in theory has torn down power hierarchies and facilitated easier communication than at any point in human history.
 However, SoMe provides a fascinating exemplar of how disordered companionship distorts the third component of ‘social’, distributing capital.
 SoMe is inherently built upon Communities of Practice, with platforms such as Reddit hosting groups of shared interest networking in single environments bonded in common purpose6.
 In reality, however, too much intra-network companionship can be disruptive to wider societal unity.
 Instead, non-human algorithms combine with the very human instinct to avoid challenge, leading to both subconscious and conscious curation of social environments where genuine reflection is rare because echo chambers take hold.
 Further, some students live in fear of an ambiguous and outdated definition of ‘professionalism’ and, therefore, avoid open reflection and the expression of vulnerability.
 Equally, higher institutions, suddenly outnumbered, have been slow to adapt to this new social battleground as missteps rapidly become amplified.
 As society follows trends and compromise is increasingly compromised, our community is at risk of being shunted into silos where individuals feel too threatened to explore an unfamiliar world rather than distributing the intellectual capital they might share.